carpentries-incubator/python-text-analysis/_episodes/06-lsa.md

 Now we want to reduce the number of dimensions used to represent our documents.
 We will use a technique called SVD to do so.

 To see this, let's begin to reduce the dimensionality of our TF-IDF matrix using SVD, starting with the greatest number of dimensions.
-In this case the minimum number of 'topics' corresponds to the number of documents- 42.
+In this case the maxiumum number of 'topics' corresponds to the number of documents- 42.

 ```python
 from sklearn.decomposition import TruncatedSVD